ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 At times, it is relevant to split the desired recorded topics amongst multiple recordings, as a way to distribute the recording workload.
-As an example, we can record ``/turtle1/cmd_vel`` and ``/turtle1/pose`` each to their own topic.
+As an example, we can record ``/turtle1/cmd_vel`` and ``/turtle1/pose`` each to their own bag.

 Create two terminal instances.
 In the first one, run the following:

 .. code-block:: console